metos3d/model/README.txt

 -- Documentation --

-See the LaTeX document in the 'doc' directory for examples and more detailed information.
+Inspect the 'doc' directory for examples and more detailed information.